anthonyabhilashp/AiTeam/.github/instructions/Instructions.instructions.md

 Dont add unnecesary code.
 Only add what is needed dont create documents unnecessary i dont need them.

+Dont back off if you see a challenge. as an agent you are designed to overcome those challenges.

+dont reinvent wheel, use exisitng proven solutions like apache or MIT licensed libraries or models.

+this is my #codebase
+I am building an enterprise spftware that can take requirements and build heavy softwares, Use exisiting libraries proven apache or mit licenses. dotn reinvent the wheel, keep innovation as little as possible.
+Dont add unnecesary code.
+Only add what is needed dont create documents unnecessary i dont need them.

+Dont back off if you see a challenge. as an agent you are designed to overcome those challenges.

+dont create simplified versions or shortcuts, i want this to work perfectly for enterprise product.

+go and build the missing stuff.

+Use docker, make to build and run things.

+I dont want shortcuts, i want this to be perfect.
+No hard coding should be done, all variable must come from env or docker compose file.

+I want to build a full fledged enterprise software that can buiild big or heavy softwares.

+i want like this a non tech person comes to our app and says, i want to build a restaurant servinmg website. and it should be able to chat and gather all requiremnets and suggest what all they can use like lanhguages , scope, etc etc and build it.

+then tasks should be created and code should be geenrated this was my vision, unfortunately previous model that worked on this claude model messed up somethings and now i am int his state, as i said we want an enterprise product to be built., and also i want to make use of proven ;ibraries instead of reinventing wheel again.

 This is my requirement: